CALIFORNIA LAWYERS HELPING VICTIMS OF ANIMAL ATTACKS

 Enlist a Sacramento Dog Bite Attorney

 Dog owners should manage their pets and take appropriate steps to make sure that others are safe.
 A victim of dog bites may bring a civil lawsuit even if criminal charges are being filed.
 Sacramento dog bite attorney Travis G. Black worked for the insurance industry and served as a police officer before establishing his own firm.
 You should consult Mr. Black if you have suffered harm due to an animal attack.
-From our Folsom office, Travis G. Black & Associates offers perceptive legal counsel to people who need a premises liability lawyer or guidance in other personal injury claims.
-Contact us online or call Travis G. Black & Associates at 916-962-2896 for a free consultation.
+From our Folsom office, Travis G. Black, Inc. offers perceptive legal counsel to people who need a premises liability lawyer or guidance in other personal injury claims.
+Contact us online or call Travis G. Black, Inc. at 916-962-2896 for a free consultation.